openstack-archive/solar/docs/source/deployment_plan.rst

         ++ collation: utf8_general_ci
         ++ location_id: 694b35afa622da857f95e14a21599d81

-At this point information is stored as a list, and doensnt know anything about dependencies between found changes.
+At this point information is stored as a list, and user doesn't know anything about dependencies between found changes.

 Events usage